Nightmare-ing/xv6-labs-2021/README.md

 - Should handle all the errors for library functions
 - Also checked that whether the read contents match the written contents

+## Find

+Some notes for this part

+- When trying to get the type of the items in the directory, we can use `stat`, with which we don't need to open the file to get a file descriptor, and don't need to close it after retrieving status.
+Otherwise, if we forget to close the file descriptor, it's very likely to run out of file descriptors
+- Can print the error message to `stderr` using `fprintf` with `2` as the file descriptor, but if the error happens when trying to get the status of the items in the directory, can just use `printf`
+- Follows the convention in `ls.c`, the maximum length of the file name is defined as `DIRSIZ`, and no matter no many characters the actual file name has, we always use a fixed length buffer (which is `DIRSIZ`) to store it
+- `dirent` stands for directory entry. xv6 book mentioned that, each `inode` can have multiple names, called *links*, and each link consists of an **entry in a directory**, and that's actually `dirent`.
+It also mentioned that, the entry contains a file name and a reference to an inode, which is `inum` and `name` in `struct dirent`.